OpenGVLab/PhyGenBench/README.md

 <img src="static/qualitative.png" alt="overview" style="zoom:80%;" />

+## 📒Note
+- The viersion og GPT-4o is gpt4o-0513
+- If using the closed-source model for testing, you only need to configure VQAScore and prepare the API key.
+This method also provides results that are highly consistent with human feedback.

 ## 📧 Contact
 If you have any questions, feel free to contact Fanqing Meng with mengfanqing33@gmail.com